Skip to Main Content

 Can you create authentic Andean or rural Peruvian interiors?

 Absolutely.
-Our decorators source from highland artisans, village markets, and traditional workshops to create convincing rural environments—from Andean adobe homes to Amazon lodge interiors and coastal fishing villages.
+Our decorators source from highland artisans, village markets, and traditional workshops to build convincing rural settings—from Andean adobe homes to Amazon lodge interiors and coastal fishing villages.

 Do you provide the full set decorating crew?